Obama pledges more humanitarian aid for Syrians, refugees

 Another $45 million will go to Jordan to help feed 192,000 refugees, and more than $24 million to Iraq to help build and supply camps.

-Turkey will receive more than $22 million for items like refugee tents, blankets, kitchen equipment and counseling for children displaced by the war.
+Turkey will receive more than $22 million for items like refugee tents, blankets, kitchen equipment and counselling for children displaced by the war.
 Egypt will receive more than $6 million in aid.

 The United States has been the biggest donor of humanitarian aid during the two-year civil war in Syria, donating more than $800 million in total.

-World Vision, an aid group working in Syria and neighboring countries, said the money would help.
+World Vision, an aid group working in Syria and neighbouring countries, said the money would help.

 "The world has so far failed to keep up with the basic needs of people impacted by the conflict," said Nathaniel Hurd, a policy advisor with the group, urging other donor countries to follow suit.